In addition to the specific requirements of each competition category, the following rules and regulations are common to all.

 14. All entrants must be aware that through their participation, both the organisers, Upper Street Events Ltd and The Quilters’ Guild of the British Isles will have the right to utilise photographs of the work within their own promotional publications, approved publications or within magazines and newspapers.
 Occasionally, work may be also seen on television.
 Where possible, the artist will receive full credit.

-15. Other than in the Group, School categories or Fine Art Quilt Masters, an entry must have been created by the person entering the piece.
+15. Other than in the Group, School categories or The Vlieseline Fine Art Textile Awards (formerly Fine Art Quilt Masters), an entry must have been created by the person entering the piece.
 Quilts sent to a long arm quilter must be entered into the Two Person category.

 16. We endeavour to hang all pieces which comply to the Rules and Regulations where we receive an entry form by the due date, but this cannot be guaranteed and the organisers reserve the right not to display any piece for whatever reason.